Workflow Automation

 Note: This action can be applied only to Inputs.

 Note: You can use variables instead of static strings.
-For more details.
+For more details, see variables.

 Focus UI element